 The surname Izatt was first found in Gloucestershire where they held a family seat from ancient times, being granted lands in that shire soon after the Norman Conquest in 1066.
 Traditionally, the family was descended from Isolde, daughter of the Duke of Brittany in the fifth century who later became the wife of Tristram, of the great Arthurian legends, nephew of the King of Cornwall.
 Tristram escaped to Brittany and their tragic love affair became the subject of an opera by Wagner.

-Important Dates for the Izatt family
+Early History of the Izatt family

 This web page shows only a small excerpt of our Izatt research.
 Another 172 words (12 lines of text) covering the years 1400, 1569, 1577, 1599, 1695, and 1785 are included under the topic Early Izatt History in all our PDF Extended History products and printed products wherever possible.

 Since the Old and Middle English languages lacked definite spelling rules, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Izzat, Izat, Izatt, Issard, Isoed, Izzatt, Izzard, Izod, Essarts, Isett and many more.

 Early Notables of the Izatt family (pre 1700)